Vermont Primary Election

 Current Officeholder

-- Supports Second Amendment rights while serving as a Democrat
+- Supports Second Amendment rights

 Attorney General